foundriesio/docs/source/iotfoundry/lwm2m-howto.rst

   of the system which is running the hawkBit server you set up earlier.

-5. Install Zephyr MicroPlatform
+5. Install Zephyr microPlatform
 -------------------------------

-**Required Equipment**: workstation to install the Zephyr MicroPlatform development environment, and IoT device to test installation.
+**Required Equipment**: workstation to install the Zephyr microPlatform development environment, and IoT device to test installation.

-Install an Zephyr MicroPlatform development environment by following :ref:`zephyr-getting-started`.
+Install an Zephyr microPlatform development environment by following :ref:`zephyr-getting-started`.

 6. Set Up IoT Device(s)